teivah/100-go-mistakes/docs/index.md

 ### Not understanding the concurrency impacts of a workload type (#59)

+???+ info "TL;DR"

-**TL;DR**: When creating a certain number of goroutines, consider the workload type.
+    When creating a certain number of goroutines, consider the workload type.
 Creating CPU-bound goroutines means bounding this number close to the `GOMAXPROCS` variable (based by default on the number of CPU cores on the host).
 Creating I/O-bound goroutines depends on other factors, such as the external system.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/08-concurrency-foundations/59-workload-type/main.go)

 ### Misunderstanding Go contexts (#60)

+???+ info "TL;DR"

-**TL;DR**: Go contexts are also one of the cornerstones of concurrency in Go.
+    Go contexts are also one of the cornerstones of concurrency in Go.
 A context allows you to carry a deadline, a cancellation signal, and/or a list of keys-values.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/08-concurrency-foundations/60-contexts/main.go)